Peter Urscheler: Mayor of Phoenixville

 Urscheler was elected mayor in 2017 at age 34.
 He was sworn in on January 2, 2018, with his father present; Emil Urscheler died, in his sleep, later that night.

-As mayor, Urscheler oversees a 31-member police force and serves a borough of over 17,000 residents.
+As mayor, Urscheler oversees a 31-member police force and serves a borough of more than 20,000 residents.
 His administration has focused on issues including affordable housing, environmental sustainability, educational equity, and LGBTQ nondiscrimination protections.

 Under Mayor Urscheler's leadership, Phoenixville has expanded its sustainability efforts.
 The borough was the first municipality in Pennsylvania to commit to transitioning to 100% clean and renewable energy by 2035, a pledge made shortly before the start of his administration.
 In 2022, the borough launched PXVNEO, a groundbreaking project to upgrade its wastewater treatment plant with hydrothermal carbonization (HTC) technology.
 This facility is the first municipally owned HTC plant in North America and aims to transform organic waste into renewable energy and other beneficial byproducts, effectively turning the plant from the borough's largest energy consumer into a potential energy producer.
 The HTC process not only reduces greenhouse gas emissions but also produces hydrochar, which can be used as a clean fuel or soil amendment, contributing to the borough's sustainability goals.

 He was appointed to the Pennsylvania Election Law Advisory Board in 2020 by Governor Tom Wolf.

 During the COVID-19 pandemic, Urscheler played a role in local relief efforts, supporting food distribution initiatives and advocating for outdoor dining solutions.

 In September 2021, Hurricane Ida caused historic flooding in the Phoenixville area, leading to significant damage in neighboring communities such as Mont Clare.
 Urscheler, along with his Director of Emergency Management, coordinated relief efforts by mobilizing borough resources and collaborating with local nonprofits to provide aid to affected residents.
 He emphasized the importance of community solidarity, stating, "A bridge should not stop people from getting resources," highlighting the borough's commitment to assisting neighboring areas across the Schuylkill River.
 Urscheler also participated in community discussions with Representative Chrissy Houlahan and local leaders to assess the damage and coordinate federal assistance.

 Urscheler played a key role in the formation of the Schuylkill River Passenger Rail Authority (SRPRA), which aims to restore passenger rail service between Reading and Philadelphia.
 He was instrumental in initiating the Mayor’s Task Force on Rail Restoration in Phoenixville in 2018, which laid the groundwork for the SRPRA.
 Urscheler serves as a founding member and treasurer of the authority.

 In 2022, Urscheler was appointed Legislative Committee Co-Chair on the Pennsylvania Municipal League (PML) Board of Directors.
 In this role, he acts as a spokesperson on League policy, reports pending legislation to the Board, coordinates lobbying and media affairs, and represents the League at public hearings.